-At the end of the course, the students will be able to
+At the end of the course, students will demonstrate the ability to

-- 1. Identify the problem by analyzing the gap through literature survey - 2.
-Conduct the experimental work to solve structural engineering problems - 3.
-Validate the experimental results using simulation models - 4.
-Write a technical report related to selected topic - 5.
-Present outcome of the study with the help of ppt. - 6.
+- 1. Identify a topic for study and carry out literature survey - 2.
+Write a technical report related to selected topic - 3.
+Present outcome of the study with the help of ppt. - 4.
 Manage any type of design and construction projects.